trampgeek/moodle-filter_ace_inline/README.md

         print(input())
         </pre>

+4. data-stdin-taid.
+This string value specifies the ID of a textarea, or other HTML element with a JQuery val() method, from which the standard input will be taken when the Try it! button is clicked.
+Overrides data-stdin if both are given (and data-stdin is deprecated).

-4. data-files.
+5. data-files.
+DEPRECATED.
 This is a JSON specification that defines any additional files to be loaded into the working directory.
 Attribute names are file names and attribute values are file contents.
 Since this is JSON, newlines in file contents should be represented as \n.
 For example:

         <pre class="ace-interactive-code"